Helen van Dongen: Life and career

 In 1941, van Dongen edited Robert Flaherty's film, The Land (1942), and she co-produced and edited his film Louisiana Story (1948).
 Jon Lupo described their collaboration as follows: "Though both The Land and Louisiana Story are prime examples of Flaherty's filmmaking sensibility, much of the beauty and emotional gravity of the films is owed to Van Dongen's delicately focused sound and film editing."
 Cecile Starr also credits van Dongen for the final form of The Land.
-Van Dongen kept a diary during her work on Louisiana Story that she later published, and that is considered an important record both of the film and of Flaherty's career.
+Van Dongen kept a diary during her work on Louisiana Story which she later published, and that is considered an important record both of the film and of Flaherty's career.

-During World War II, van Dongen served as a filmmaker with the U.S. Office of War Information with fellow film editors Sidney Meyers and Ralph Rosenblum, the latter of whom she mentored.
+During World War II, van Dongen served as a filmmaker with the U.S. Office of War Information alongside editors Sidney Meyers and Ralph Rosenblum, the latter of whom she mentored.

 Van Dongen also produced several films on her own.
 Her 1937 film, Spain in Flames, was a compilation of Spanish Civil War newsreel footage that was narrated by John Dos Passos.
 In 1943, she made the compilation film Russians at War using Soviet newsreel footage; the film was made for the U.S State Department.
 Van Dongen's personal favorite among her independent films was News Review No. 2 (1944–45), which has apparently been lost; it was a compilation film of Second World War combat footage.
-Her final film was Of Human Rights (1950), which she produced, directed, and edited; the film was made for The United Nations to celebrate The Universal Declaration of Human Rights.
+Her final film was Of Human Rights (1950), which she produced, directed, and edited; the film was made for the United Nations to celebrate the Universal Declaration of Human Rights.

 In 1950, van Dongen married Kenneth Durant, and retired from filmmaking.
 The two worked together on a study of the origin and evolution of the Adirondack guideboat.
 After Durant's death in 1972 van Dongen continued the work, which was published in 1980.

 Selected filmography

 This filmography is based on the comprehensive filmography posted by Hans Schoots.
 Schoots filmography incorporates the filmography in the book, Filming Robert Flaherty's Louisiana Story: The Helen Van Dongen Diary.
-The director of each film is indicated in parenthesis.
+The director of each film is indicated in parentheses.